Picture this. It’s the middle of a busy day, and you’re starving for lunch. But you forgot to pack anything for lunch.

 Wendy’s offers a southwest avocado chicken salad, which features “creamy” avocado.
 While this description might imply that avocados have a natural creaminess and thickness to them, it’s best to ask what’s in the avocado before eating it.

 Some companies add milk products to their avocado to make it creamier.
 If this is the case, then you’ll want to avoid it because of the added sugar.
-If the avocado is safe, then you can always ask them to add avocado to your burger for a bit of healthy fat.
+Always ask for fresh avocado.

 What To Order At Wendy’s For Every Meal

-There are so many ways to accidentally sabotage your ketogenic diet at a fast food restaurant that it’s unreal.
+There are so many ways to accidentally sabotage your ketogenic diet at a fast food restaurant.
 Luckily, there are also some good options, too.
 You just have to know how to order them.

 Keep in mind that although these options are low-carb, they are not 100 percent ketogenic.
 Wendy’s may use vegetable oils to cook their meats in, which is highly inflammatory and not recommended on the keto diet.